 CONCLUSIONS

 The study reveals that a total of 52 individuals belonging to 14 species were killed on the road during a nine-month study period, with amphibian diversity being the most affected and observed during monsoon (June-September), compared to other species.
 The impact of roads on amphibians, as well as both domestic and wild animals, can be linked to anthropogenic activities and vehicular collisions.
+This study provides a vital baseline for continued monitoring efforts that will contribute to plan effective mitigation measures.
 Implementing speed breakers in wildlife habitats could help reduce roadkill incidents across various animal species.

 REFERENCES